-Bayside Council has developed a detailed action plan to address the ongoing audit opinion and the 2018/19 financial reports have been prepared in accordance with this plan.
+Bayside Council has developed a detailed action plan to address these issues.

-The attached General Purpose Financial Statements have been prepared in accordance with:
+Apart from the issues raised above, the attached General Purpose Financial Statements have been prepared in accordance with:

 - the Local Government Act 1993 (NSW) (as amended) and the regulations made thereunder, - the Australian Accounting Standards and other pronouncements of the Australian Accounting Standards Board - the Local Government Code of Accounting Practice and Financial Reporting.